 STORY / GAMEPLAY

 The Atari ST version sports adequate and colorful graphics, but lacking some details compared to the Amiga and Archimedes versions.
-Most of the background details found on the other two 16bit counterparts are missing, which makes the game rather poor in visuals.
 The sprites move fast though and most of them are very well designed.
 I've also noticed a few slowdowns when too many sprites populate the screen, but still the game is quite playable.
-The sound offers a typical YM2149 introductory chip tune, a few simplistic sound FX during gameplay and no in-game music (in contrast to the wonderful Amiga -and Archimedes- sound presentation).
+The sound offers a typical YM2149 introductory chip tune, a few simplistic sound effects during gameplay and no in-game music.

 In our video below you may watch six different versions of the game: Commodore 64, Sega Master System, Atari ST, Amiga, Sega Mega Drive and Super Nintendo.